bairblog/bairblog.github.io/_posts/2017-08-02-minibatch-metropolis-hastings.md

 We want to make the LHS and RHS distributions equal, so we add in a correction
 $X_{\rm correction}$ which is a symmetric random variable centered at zero.
-Adding independent random variables gives an R.V. whose distribution is the convolution of the summands’ distributions.
+Adding independent random variables gives a random variable whose distribution is the convolution of the summands’ distributions.
 So finding the correction distribution involves “deconvolution” of a logistic and normal distribution.
 It’s not always possible to do this, and several conditions must be met (e.g. the tails of the normal distribution must be weaker than the logistic) but